Kindness, connection, community – see the whole person (Djinang Kwop Wirrin)

 Our 2019 Patient Experience Week 2019 was the first time we used the theme: “Kindness, connection, community: see the whole person” or as said in Noongar “Djinang Kwop Wirrin” (See Good Spirit) and focused on the Aboriginal Patient Experience of the WA Health system.

-This is in recognition of the fact that Aboriginal people make up 3.8% of the WA population, and yet have the greatest health needs of any group in the state.
-The purpose of this event is to create an opportunity for Aboriginal health consumers and carers to share their stories and experiences in a collaborative setting, alongside staff from across the health system, to drive systemic change.
+We held an event outdoors at Pelican Point in Crawley.
+The purpose of this event was to create an opportunity for Aboriginal health consumers and carers to share their stories and experiences in a collaborative setting, alongside staff from across the health system, to drive systemic change.
 With a focus on Aboriginal culture and traditional healing methods, HCC aims to raise awareness of the elements that contribute to a positive experience of health and healthcare for Aboriginal people.
 See the full report here.